Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 For extending the idea of context modeling shown in `SimpleOrder1AC`, we don’t need to invent anything.
 It was already done for us back in 1984 by the authors who laid down the idea of the PPM (Prediction by Partial Matching) algorithm [1].

 In order to have some context for what we will be doing in this part, let’s consider what PPM represents.
 We will be discussing finite-context modeling, which means our model will hold maximum of Order-N context, where N we set as parameter at initialization of the model.
 As a quick reminder, Order-N context means number of preceding symbols that we have processed, which form the context for encoding the current symbol.
 In the case of `SimpleOrder1AC`, the context for the current symbol was formed by only one preceding symbol.
-That is, we have model and contexts of this model (CM).
+So, we have a model and contexts of this model (CM).
 For each context from 0 to the N-th order that we encounter, we will create a CM of that order (the order of particular context will be denoted as CM(k)).

-Similar to `SimpleOrder1AC`, each CM will store a counter for every symbol encountered in that particular context.
+Similary to `SimpleOrder1AC`, each CM will store a counter for every symbol encountered in that particular context.
 Based on these counters, we will estimate the probability of the symbol we are trying to encode.
 Since contexts are created dynamically, we will store all contexts and their corresponding data in a pre-allocated fixed-size memory pool.
-This helps limit the maximum amount of memory that PPM can use.
-To fit as many contexts as possible for each of them we only store the symbols that have appeared in it.
+This helps to limit the maximum amount of memory that PPM can use.
+In other case it can easily eat up all memory.
+To fit as many contexts as possible we store only symbols that have appeared in each particular context.

-When encoding symbols, we start by attempting to encode them in the highest available CM, as we can assume that the accumulated statistic in those contexts most relevant for us, although not necessarily.
+For each symbol that we encoding, we start by attempting to encode them in the highest available CM, as we can assume that the accumulated statistic in those contexts most relevant for us, although not necessarily.
 If we encounter a symbol that has not appeared in the current context or if the context does not exist yet, we descend to a lower-order child context until we find a context where we can encode the current symbol.
 For example, if we have two context CM(2) \<oq\> and \<kq\>, they will share a common lower-order child context CM(1) \<q\>.
-If we find a context but still need to descend to a child context (due to a symbol miss), we must indicate this.
+If we have found a context but still need to descend to a child context due to a symbol miss, we must indicate this.
 This is necessary because we encode our symbol in context that is different from the current context.
 While encoding, it is obvious to us that the current context doesn’t have the required symbol, but during decoding, we only receive CDF values that are between CDF[low] and CDF[high] of the encoded symbol.
 We need decode the received value unambiguously, and for this, we must be in the right context at that time.
 To signal to the decoder that it needs to descend to the child context, we use a special symbol whose value doesn’t belong to any of the symbols in our alphabet.
 This symbol is called an escape symbol (ESC).

 The first context that we can have is CM(-1), where all symbols will have equal probability and won’t be changed after encoding from it.
-In this case, in CM(0), we can store only the symbols that appear in it.
+In this case, in CM(0), we can store only a symbols that appear in it.
 Similarly, we can initialize all symbols for CM(0) at beginning and use them.
 If we encode ESC in the first context (CM(-1) or CM(0)), we assume that it denotes the end-of-stream.

-Bellow it an illustration of the possible context in the “abraabracadabra” text when encoding the last character ‘a’.
+Bellow is an illustration of a possible context in the “abraabracadabra” text when encoding the last character ‘a’.
 In most examples I’ve seen context tree are depicted from right to left.
-This doesn’t change the meaning, but since most of us imaging that we read our data from left to right, it seemed to me that it would be easier to see how they are created from that point of view.
+This doesn’t change the meaning, but since most of us imaging that we read our data from left to right from memory, it seemed to me that it would be easier to see how they are created from that point of view.

 ![](/assets/img/post/etr-enc-4/abra.png){: w="600" h="900"}